 Héctor Francisco Medina Abarca

 Trained as a chemist, mentored in theoretical molecular biology by Peter Schuster (Vienna), educated in evolutionary biology by Leo Buss (Yale), self-taught in computer science and charmed by the social sciences through John Padgett (Chicago), Walter has straddled many divides and taken risks in pursuing a professional trajectory shaped by the desire for a broadly engaging cross-disciplinary environment more than by career safety.
 He moved from the Santa Fe Institute to Harvard Medical School in September 2004.
 In seeing the opportunities that quantitative thinking and technology bring to experimental biology, the Fontana Lab pursued a theoretical and an experimental agenda that were deliberately distinct from each other.
 Having achieved a significant experimental milestone, the lab returned to all-computational and theoretical research in 2017.
-(Read more about Walter.)
+(Walter's website)